Right of private defence under the Bharatiya Nyaya Sanhita

 6. Assault - Wrongfully confining a person.

 7. Act of throwing or administering acid, which may reasonably cause the apprehension of grievous hurt.
-So in all these cases, it is justifiable to cause the death of that other person.
-And he/she won’t be charged for murder under Section 302 .
+So in all these cases, it is justifiable to cause the death of that other person, and the defender will not be charged with murder under Section 103 of the BNS, 2023 (formerly Section 302 IPC), provided the strict limits in Section 37 (formerly Section 99 IPC) are observed.

-Section 101 provides that, if the offence be not of any of the description enumerated in Section 100; the right of private defence of the body does not extend to the voluntary causing of death to the assailant, but does extend to the voluntary causing to the assailant of any harm other than death.
+This section provides that, if the offence is not one of the descriptions enumerated in Section 38 (formerly Section 100 IPC), the right of private defence of the body does not extend to voluntarily causing death to the assailant, but does extend to voluntarily causing the assailant any harm other than death.

-This section deals with two very important aspects of the right of private defence of body – at what point of time does the right commence and how long does it continue.
-Regarding the first aspect the section says that the right commences at that point of time when a reasonable apprehension of danger to the body arises either from an attempt to commit an offence on the body or from a threat to commit such offence even though in either of these cases the offence itself may not have been committed.
+This section deals with two very important aspects of the right of private defence of the body – when the right commences and how long it continues.
+The right commences at the point of time when a reasonable apprehension of danger to the body arises, either from an attempt to commit an offence or from a threat to commit such an offence, even though in either case the offence itself may not have been committed.

-Section 103 is similar to Section 100.
-Section 100 was talking about the right of private defense of body extends to causing death.
-103 says when right of private defense of property extends to causing death. it is justifiable only when it falls under these conditions.
+Section 41 is similar to Section 38 (formerly s.100 IPC).
+While Section 38 deals with the right of private defence of the body extending to causing death, Section 41 (formerly Section 103 IPC) sets out when the right of private defence of property extends to causing death.
+It is justifiable only when the act falls under one of these conditions:

 1. Robbery